Rheinsberg Nuclear Power Plant: Safety

 The worst accident occurring in 1973 at the plant during operation was classified as an INES level-2 event.
 A tear in tubing in a cooling circuit was noticed quickly and was repaired.
 In 2011, Deutschlandradio Kultur produced a radioplay about this event.
 Rheinsberger Restlaufzeit combines a fictional story with original sound clips of the former spokesman of the nuclear power plant as he reconstructs the events of 1973.

 End of operations and decommissioning

 The power plant had been scheduled to be operated for 20 years until 1987; in 1986 (after renovation work) this was extended to 1992.
 However, on 1 June 1990 the impeding German reunification (which was completed three months later) put an end to operations, when the power station was permanently shut down by the last East-German government due to safety concerns.

 Since 1995 the plant has been undergoing decommissioning activities conducted by the company previously operating the plant during its active life (Energiewerke Nord GmbH).
 Radioactive materials are being moved to a temporary storage facility.

 The area is under consideration for either site "greening" or conversion into an industrial park once the plant has been dismantled.

+The decommissioning costs are estimated to be 1 billion Euro.
+The ground water has been contaminated, and the buildings have higher amount of contamination than expected, which will delay decommissioning.